BenDoyle/ComputerClubRPG/players/Bill Johnson.md

 ### Aspects

 High Concept:
-- "Determine Vet Student at the Univerisity Of Guelph" Bill is dedicated to  becoming a skilled veterinarian, juggling acadepmic life, part time work, and a deep love for animals.
+- "Determine Vet Student at the University Of Guelph" Bill is dedicated to  becoming a skilled veterinarian, juggling academic life, part time work, and a deep love for animals.

 Trouble:
 "In Too Deep" Bill is getting wrapped up in supernatural encounters.